samthebest/dump/agile-data-and-x-func-teams.md

 ## Agile Data, Code Quality and Cross Functional Teams

-In this post we will focus on how in Agile and XP delivery velocity was increased and *maintained* through
+In this post we will focus on how delivery velocity can be increased and *maintained* via the below Agile and XP principles adapted to Data Science

  - Teams that can build every part of the system, including even infrastructure and deployment
  - Code, design, (mathematics) and architecture is kept clean so that at any given point in time adding to the system is easy